tendermint/tendermint/README.md

 Before contributing to the project, please take a look at the [contributing guidelines](CONTRIBUTING.md) and the [style guide](STYLE_GUIDE.md).

-To get more active, Join the wider community at [Discord](https://discord.gg/AzefAFd) or jump onto the [Forum](https://forum.cosmos.network/).
+To get more active, Join the wider community at [Cosmos Community Discord](https://discord.gg/AzefAFd), or the new [Tendermint Official Discord](https://discord.gg/9XNEu2x), or jump onto the [Cosmos Forum](https://forum.cosmos.network/).

 Learn more by reading the code and the [specifications](https://github.com/tendermint/spec) or watch the [Developer Sessions](/docs/DEV_SESSIONS.md) and read up on the